CPU Cache and OS Threads

 Exercises

-Compile and run the Counters example above (unaligned version) and record the execution time.
-Then switch to the AlignedCounter version of alignas(64) and compare the execution times of the two.
-What is the performance difference on your machine?
-Try increasing the number of threads to four (with four independent counters) and observe whether the performance difference is even larger.
+Compile and run the Counters example above (the unaligned version) and record the execution time.
+Then switch to the alignas(64) AlignedCounter version and compare the execution times of both.
+How much is the performance difference on your machine?
+Try increasing the number of threads to four (four independent counters) and observe if the performance difference becomes even larger.

-Run lscpu or cat /sys/devices/system/cpu/cpu0/cache/index0/coherency_line_size on Linux to view your machine's cache line size.
+On Linux, run lscpu or cat /sys/devices/system/cpu/cpu0/cache/index0/coherency_line_size to check your machine's cache line size.
 Then, in C++, use std::hardware_destructive_interference_size (C++17, defined in <new>) to obtain the cache line size visible at compile time.
-If the compiler does not support this constant, hand-writing constexpr size_t kCacheLineSize = 64; works too—almost all mainstream platforms currently use 64 bytes.
+If the compiler does not support this constant, manually writing constexpr size_t kCacheLineSize = 64; works as well—currently, almost all mainstream platforms use 64 bytes.

-Exercise 3: Measure the Cost of a Context Switch
+Exercise 3: Measure the overhead of context switching

-Write a program that creates two threads and does ping-pong-style alternating wakeups via std::atomic<bool>: thread A sets flag = true and then waits for flag to change back to false, thread B waits for flag to become true and then sets it back to false, looping one million times.
-Divide the total time by the number of switches to estimate the approximate cost of a single context switch.
-This number will include the overhead of atomic operations and the context switch itself, but it gives a sense of the order of magnitude.
+Write a program that creates two threads performing a ping-pong style alternating wake-up using std::atomic<bool>: Thread A sets flag = true and then waits for flag to become false; Thread B waits for flag to become true and then sets it back to false.
+Loop for one million iterations.
+Use the total time divided by the number of switches to estimate the approximate cost of a single context switch.
+This number will include the overhead of atomic operations and context switching, but it provides a good sense of the magnitude.